Here are answers to 10 common questions about bioluminescence:

 Does bioluminescence occur in just one color, or are there different colors?
 If so, how are the different colors produced?

 Bioluminescence does come in different colors, from blue through red.
-The color is based on the chemistry, which involves a substrate molecule called luciferin, the source of energy that goes into light, and an enzyme called luciferase.
+The color is based on the chemistry, which involves the substrate molecule luciferin, which releases energy as it is oxidized in a chemical reaction that is facilitated by the protein luciferase.
 In land animals such as fireflies and other beetles, the color is most commonly green or yellow, and sometimes red.
 In the ocean, though, bioluminescence is mostly blue-green or green.
-This is because all colors of light do not transmit equally through ocean water, so if the purpose of bioluminescence is to provide a signal that is detected by other organisms, then it is important that the light be transmitted through seawater and not absorbed or scattered.
-Blue-green light transmits best through seawater, so it is no surprise that this is the most common color of bioluminescence in the ocean.
+All colors of light do not transmit equally through ocean water, so if the purpose of bioluminescence is to provide a signal that is detected by other organisms, then it is important that the light be transmitted through seawater and not absorbed or scattered.
+Blue-green light transmits best through seawater, so it makes sense that this is the most common color of bioluminescence in the ocean.

 There are some exceptions to the blue-green/green color rule for ocean bioluminescence.
 Some worms make yellow light, and a deep-sea fish called the black loosejaw produce red light in addition to blue.
-We believe the red light functions as an invisible searchlight of sorts, because most animals in the ocean cannot see red light, while the eyes of the black loosejaw are red sensitive.
-Thus it can use its red light to find prey while the prey wouldn’t even know they are being lit up!
+We believe the red light functions as an invisible searchlight of sorts, because the eyes of most animals in the ocean cannot detect red light, while the eyes of the black loosejaw are red sensitive.
+Thus it can shine its red light to find prey while the prey wouldn’t even know they are being lit up!

 What is a photon?

-A typical dinoflagellate flash of light contains about 100 million photons and lasts about a tenth of a second.
+A typical dinoflagellate bioluminescent flash contains about 100 million photons and lasts about a tenth of a second.

 Through gene splicing, would any species of plants or animals stand to benefit from an artificially induced bioluminescence capability?